fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 **Fetch-on-Render** allows to encapsulate both client- and server-side code in a single hook.

 **Fetch-Then-Render**, however, as well as **Render-as-You-Fetch**, forces us to split the fetching logic.
-There is initial fetching before render and outside of React, which can happen both server- and client-side, and there is a client-side-only fetching in response to user actions (or other events).
-In the latter case, the fetching is still happening before render, but it most likely resides within React.
+There is the initial fetching before render and outside of React, which can happen on both server and client sides, and there is the client-side-only fetching in response to user actions (or other events).
+In the latter case, the fetching is still done before render, but it most likely resides within React.

 ### Access to React-specific data

-In case of **Fetch-on-Render**, everything is happening inside React.
-It means that the fetching code has access to props (we most likely care about URL params), and we can guarantee that we're fetching the data for the right page.
+In case of **Fetch-on-Render**, everything happens inside React.
+It means that the fetching code has access to props (we most likely care about URL params), and we can guarantee that we always fetch the data for the right page.

 **Fetch-Then-Render**, as well as **Render-as-You-Fetch**, is a bit more complicated.
 The initial fetching happens outside of React.
 It means that we have to do some extra work to determine which page we're on and what the URL params are.